y14e/grapheme-length-js/README.md

-# grapheme-length.js
+# grapheme-length.ts
-JS snippet for getting the grapheme length of a string.
+TS snippet for getting the grapheme length of a string.